 - 5.7.1 Participants involved in the formal investigation will normally include the complainant, the respondent, witnesses (if any), an investigator(s) and/or support person(s). - 5.7.2 Once a formal written complaint alleging harassment, discrimination or workplace harassment is received, the superintendent(s) appoints an investigator(s) with an identified lead investigator, where needed. - 5.7.3 The investigator(s) meets with the appropriate principal or manager to discuss the issue.
-Investigator(s) will keep detailed notes pertinent to the investigation and as outlined in "records of investigation" (7.4 8.4). - 5.7.4 The investigator(s) normally will meet with the complainant first, to obtain the necessary information pertaining to their complaint. - 5.7.5 The investigator(s) will inform the respondent about the complaint and seek the respondent's response to the allegations.
-A copy of the formal signed complaint will be submitted to the respondent, indicating the name of the complainant and respondent, the places, times, dates, and nature of the alleged incidents being investigated. - 5.7.6 The investigator(s) conducts further fact-finding meeting(s) as needed including to interview potential witnesses. - 5.7.7 Once the investigator(s) has completed the fact-finding, the final report of the investigation and a final summary report will be prepared.
-The final summary report is provided to the complainant, respondent, and the appropriate superintendent(s) or RSO.
-This summary will respect confidentiality to the extent possible.
+Investigator(s) will keep detailed notes pertinent to the investigation and as outlined in "records of investigation" (8.4). - 5.7.4 The investigator(s) normally will meet with the complainant first, to obtain the necessary information pertaining to their complaint. - 5.7.5 The investigator(s) will inform the respondent about the complaint and seek the respondent's response to the allegations.
+A copy of the formal signed complaint will be submitted to the respondent, indicating the name of the complainant and respondent, the places, times, dates, and nature of the alleged incidents being investigated. - 5.7.6 The investigator(s) conducts further fact-finding meeting(s) as needed including to interview potential witnesses.